iburskiy/med-portal/README.md

 The project has been published to Github Pages, namely to https://iburskiy.github.io/med-portal.

+To create a new repository:
+In the upper-right corner of any page on Github, use the  drop-down menu, and select New repository.
+Add a name of the repository, select Private or Public, follow further instructions to run Git commands in CMD for the project.

 To build the project locally:
 - Run `npm run build`.
 It builds the static content into `dist` folder.
 Open index.html in browser.